incoming webhooks

 • Some of the parameters received refer to an element that does not exist (subscriber, list, etc.), or

-Update and delete a webhook incoming
+Update and delete an inbound webhook

 To update the settings of a webhook, you just have to click on the Actions button and there select the Editoption.
 This will open the popup with all the information associated with the webhook.
 Here you can make the changes you need, before clicking the Update button to save the changes.